 And, sometimes, people file their own tax returns and forget to include a crucial piece of information that could significantly adjust their tax refund (or alter their tax bill).

-But all hope is not lost!
+If you question “What happens if I file my taxes wrong” and fear the worst, all hope is not lost!
 If you’ve realized you’ve forgotten something or you’ve entered the wrong information on your tax return, it can be corrected – even if you’ve already filed.

 Your next move: file an amended tax return.
 Simply put, an amended return is usually filed because something was incomplete, incorrect or omitted from the original tax return.
 It should be filed if you forgot to claim credits and deductions, or need to correct filing status and income – whether the result is a tax refund or a tax bill.

 If you e-filed your original return, give it time to be processed before you amend.
 Also, if you are expecting a tax refund, wait to receive it before you submit your amended return.

-There is a special form: you will use form 1040X to correct previously filed 1040, 1040-A and 1040-EZ forms.
-Keep in mind that these cannot be filed electronically; amended returns must be mailed to the IRS.
+There is a special form for amended tax returns.
+Use Form 1040-X to correct any previously filed 1040.
+Keep in mind that Form 1040-X cannot be filed electronically; amended returns must be mailed to the IRS.